 He remains an active SMARTER member.

 In 2009 he achieved certification with MSF as a RiderCoach.
 Besides the teaching duties, Jason has assisted with various tasks, such as course preparation and curriculum development.
-Jason continues to teach with the Grand Rapids Community College (GRCC) program while being the program manager of Fox Powersports Riding Academy.
+Jason taught with the Grand Rapids Community College (GRCC) program has served as the program manager of Fox Powersports Riding Academy.

 Don Smith, Ph.D., Professor Emeritus, Michigan State University, was the chair of the board of directors of SMARTER from its inception until January 2013 and continued as an active board member until his death in November, 2021.

 He was a leading traffic-safety expert, having authored or co-authored numerous publications as well as having consulted on or directed numerous traffic-safety research projects.
 Don was the grandfather (some might say the godfather) of Michigan’s rider education program.
 He was selected by the Motorcycle Safety Foundation to conduct Michigan’s first motorcyclist-instructor training in 1973 and was a consultant to the Foundation in the development of the first Beginning Rider Course and the initial Motorcycle Rider Skill Test.